KoenLBekx/laconic/README.md

 Both operators, however, can have their number of operands overridden by parentheses, in which case they can be used interchangeably and following variant operators don't affect the number of expected operands (they can still affect the behaviour, though).

-The operator's name, which is the first operand of the `o` and `O` operators, can either be a number or a string.
+The operation name, which is the first operand of the `o` and `O` operators, can either be a number or a string.
 For readability, however, strings are chosen for the implemented operators.

 As stated, this string is the first operand and can be written either as<br/>